hollyge/GettingAndCleaningData_project/README.md

 feature (variable) names only for "mean" and "std" are added into data set as column names.

-the scripts for the 4th step as following:
+the scripts for this part as following:
 ```{r}
 MeanStdHeader<-as.character(var561header$V2[MeanStdIndex])
 colnames(MeanStdTrainTestData)[3:81]<-MeanStdHeader